MicrosoftDocs/windows-itpro-docs/windows/client-management/connect-to-remote-aadj-pc.md

   4. Enter **Authenticated Users**, then click **Check Names**.
 If the **Name Not Found** window opens, click **Locations** and select this PC.

   >[!TIP]
   >When you connect to the remote PC, enter your account name in this format: `AzureAD\<AzureAD UPN>`.
-In some Windows builds the *AzureAD* prefix is no longer required.
+In some Windows builds, the *AzureAD* prefix is no longer required.
 You can just use your *AzureAD UPN*.

 ## Supported configurations